-In Introduction to Speech and Language Pathology (130734) 1.
-GE NERAL INFORMATION 1.1.
+Introduction to Speech and Language Pathology (130734) 1.
+GENERAL INFORMATION 1.1.
 Course teacher Assis.
 Prof. Blaženka Brozović, PhD 1.6.
 Year of the study programme/ semester (summer, winter) 1st / 1st (winter) 1.2.
 Name of the course Introduction to Speech and Language Pathology 1.7.
 Credits (ECTS) 4 1.3.
 Associate teachers 1.8.
 Type of instruction (number of hours L + E + S + e-learning) 30+15+0 1.4.
 Study programme (undergraduate, graduate, integrated) undergraduate 1.9.
 Expected enrolment in the course 1.5.
 Status of the course obligatory 1.10.
 Level of application of e-learning (level 1, 2, 3), percentage of online instruction (max.
 20%) 2.
-CC DURSE DESCRIPTION 2.1.
-Course objectives Course enrolment requirements and entry competences required for the course Learning outcomes at the level of the programme to which the course contributes
+COURSE DESCRIPTION 2.1.
+Course objectives 2.2.
+Course enrolment requirements and entry competences required for the course 2.3.
+Learning outcomes at the level of the programme to which the course contributes

-Introduction to Speech and La nguage Pathology (130734) 2.4.
+Introduction to Speech and La inguage Pathology (130734) 2.4.
 Learning outcomes expected at the level of the course (4 to 10 learning outcomes) 2.5.
 Course content broken down in detail by weekly class schedule (syllabus) 2.6.
-Format of instruction: ☐ lectures ☐ seminars and workshops ☐ exercises ☐ online in entirety ☐ partial e-learning ☐ field work independent assignments multimedia and the internet laboratory work with mentor (other) 2.7.
+Format of instruction: ☐ lectures ☐ seminars and workshops ☐ exercises ☐ online in entirety ☐ partial e-learning ☐ field work ☐ independent assignments ☐ multimedia and the internet ☐ laboratory ☐ work with mentor ☐ (other) 2.7.
 Comments: 2.8.
-Student responsibilities o attend the course regularly and encouraged to actively participate in class.
+Student responsibilities To attend the course regularly and encours nd the course regularly and encouraged to actively participate in class.
 2.9.
-Screening student work (name the proportion of ECTS credits for each activity so that the total number of ECTS Class attendance Experimental work Research Report Practical training Exercises credits is equal to the ECTS value of the Essay Seminar essay (other) course) Tests Written exam Oral exam Project (other) 2.10.
+Screening student work (name the proportion of ECTS credits for each activity so that the total number of ECTS credits is equal to the ECTS value of the course) Class attendance Experimental work Essay Tests Written exam Research Report Seminar essay Oral exam Project Practical training Exercises (other) (other) (other) 2.10.
 Grading and evaluating student work in class and at the final exam 2.11.
-Required literature (available in the Title copies in the vi vailability ia other nedia library and via other media)
+Required literature (available in the library and via other media) Title Number of Availability copies in the via other library media

-Introduction to Speech and La nguage Pathology (130734) 2.12.
+Introduction to Speech and La Introduction to Speech and Language Pathology (130734) 2.12.
 Optional literature (at the time of submission of study programme proposal) 2.13.
 Quality assurance methods that ensure the acquisition of exit competences 2.14.
 Other (as the proposer wishes to add)